nufke/loxberrypwa/docs/JSON-data-model.md

 The control key `type` is a string which defines the style of the control and its associated button(s):

-*NOTE: Not all controls are fully functional*
+*NOTE: Not all controls are fully functional, see [Status](https://github.com/nufke/loxberrypwa/wiki/Status)*

 ```
 "central_jalousie           // central sunscreen / shutter control, no button